SAP-samples/cloud-sdk-team-calendar/exercises/01-getting-started.md

 deploy a local database with these 3 steps:

 1. create a local database (we use SQLite)
-2. drops existing tables and views, and re-creates them according to [the CDS model](../db/data-model.cds)
+2. drops existing tables and views, and re-creates them according to [your CDS model](../db/data-model.cds)
 3. deploy CSV files with initial data

 SAP CAP provides a command to do the 3 steps at once. run: